jodiejacobs/wolbachia_induced_differentiation/README.md

-# wolbachia_induced_differentiation-
+# _Wolbachia_ induces cellular differentiation in _Drosophila_ cell culture cells following stable infection
-Scripts associated with Wolbachia induced differentiation manuscript published by the Russell Microbial Symbiosis Lab at UCSC.
+Scripts associated with the _Wolbachia_ induced differentiation manuscript published by the Russell Microbial Symbiosis Lab at UCSC.